d-krupke/cpsat-primer/02_example.md

 > this short guide on
 > [Math Programming Modelling Basics](https://www.gurobi.com/resources/math-programming-modeling-basics/).

-Our first problem has no deeper meaning, except of showing the basic workflow of creating the variables (x and y), adding the constraint $x+y<=30$ on them, setting the objective function (maximize $30*x + 50*y$), and obtaining a
+Our first problem has no deeper meaning, except for showing the basic workflow of creating the variables (x and y), adding the constraint $x+y<=30$ on them, setting the objective function (maximize $30x + 50y$), and obtaining a
 solution:

 ```python